carlosdagos/typeclassopedia/Typeclassopedia.md

 # FUNCTORS

-A computational context to which a function can be applied
+A context to which a function can be applied.

 ### Exercises